 The two multi-band capable devices exchange FST Setup Request frame and FST Setup Response frames, as described in 11.31.2 (FST setup protocol), containing the DMG Discovery Assistance element.
 Upon reception of the MLME-FST-SETUP.indication, the SME of the STA that received the discovery assistance request determines if it accepts the requested discovery assistance.

+As an option, the SME may propagate the discovery assistance request to other STAs that belong to a DMG BSS that it created in order to assist the STA requesting discovery assistance finding neighbor DMG STAs, as described in 11.29.3 (DMG discovery assistance).
+If the SME propagated the discovery assistance request to other STAs, it shall wait for responses up to dot11DiscoveryAssistanceResponseTimeout microseconds and compile the determination result including responses from other DMG STAs.

 The SME shall encode the determination results in the DMG Discovery Assistance element …